CalvinHartwell/canonical-kubernetes-rancher/README.md

 Eventually the colours will all turn green and your cluster is good to go.
 To access the cluster, we need to install the kubectl command line client and copy the kubernetes configuration file over for it to use:

 ```
+ # If this does not work, try adding the --classic option on the end.
  snap install kubectl
 ```